TheSamLePirate/Simulateur-Logique-Nodal/docs/c-language-guide.md

 - Every `int` is `0..255`
 - Arithmetic wraps around at 8 bits
+- Comparisons are unsigned
+- Character data is also stored as 8-bit integers

 ### Memory limits

-- Code area: about `1024` bytes of assembled code
+- Code area: about `4096` bytes of assembled code
 - Global storage: `16` bytes total
   This includes both normal global variables and global arrays.
-- Local variables and parameters: fixed addresses in RAM
+- Compiler scratch: `0x1010-0x1017`
+- Boot argument block: `0x1018-0x101F`
+- Function frame area: `0x1020-0x17FF`
-- Stack: `512` bytes total
+- Stack: `2048` bytes total (`0x1800-0x1FFF`)

 ### Practical consequences

 - Large programs may fail to compile or assemble if they are too big
 - Large global arrays quickly fill the global area
+- Arrays and strings are not bounds-checked, so invalid indexes can overwrite nearby variables
+- `print(buf)` and `string_len(buf)` stop only at the first `0`, so unterminated buffers may print garbage
+- Array parameters are fixed-size copies, so passing large arrays to helper functions costs time and frame space
 - Deep recursion can overflow the stack
 - Expensive operations like `*`, `/`, `%`, `&`, `|`, `^`, `<<`, `>>` may be slower than on a normal CPU